 Example A) while a family is waiting for a first placement or continuing foster care service, their home study must be updated annually.
 Each adult member of the home must also maintain a current clearance.
 We identify the home study as a repeating process and each clearance for each person in home as separate sub-process within the family's foster care case.

 Example B) when a youth has a foster care case, they may have multiple placements.
 Their social workers will complete periodic progress reports for each placement.
 Here, each placement is a sub-process of the youth's case, and the progress reports are a sub-process of the placement.

 3) What steps transition clients through each stage or process?

 Now that you have the upper echelon of case stages and sub-processes identified, it's time to list the series of steps or tasks that makeup each.

-Strive to create a limited number of steps (5-13 steps) for each case stage or sub-process at first.
-This will support your team's learning and adoption as too many steps can overwhelm users initially and additional steps can always be added as the system is adopted.
+Strive to create a limited number of steps (5-13 steps) for each case stage or sub-process.
+This will support your team's learning and adoption.
+Too many steps can overwhelm users initially and additional steps can always be added as the system is adopted.

 SAM's Checklists are used to track the steps or tasks for each process.
-Checklists are a series of dates representing each step, as "dates" explain that not only is a task complete, but also when.
+Checklists are a series of dates representing each step, as "dates" track that not only is a task complete, but also when.

 When steps are repeated in sub-processes, a multi-record table should be used instead of the case.
-Many of these multi-record tables are available in SAM by default, though more may be necessary to build as your system is tailored to your unique processes.
+Many of these multi-record tables are available in SAM on day one, though more may be necessary to build as your system is tailored.

 - Provide forms or documents to clients to complete